Pages

 The rain did not last as long as expected on Thursday evening and the sun popped out Friday morning to dry the trail.
 Dina and I decided to go back, making the 40-minute drive from Shannon's parents' house back down to Winona Lake.
 The trail was in almost exactly the same condition as the day before with the same greasy spots.
 The direction of the trail does not allow you to ride the race course, which does not do the figure-8 to avoid having a crossing point.
 The course was marked by the time we arrived so we were able to ride everything just like we would be racing it on Saturday.
 There was one short new section that was good to see before the race.
 Thankfully, nobody yelled at us today even though we did almost run into a group that was riding the normal direction in the spot where the race course took us backwards.
 I felt like trash again early in the ride, but the legs decided to come around by the end and gave me hope for a good race tomorrow.

 We arrived to the race early enough to get our new number plates and set up out new tent.
 We had a few extra family members at the race.
-They were in town for a softball game, but the player that came to watch got injured and missed the game, so they tagged along with us.
+They were in town for a softball game, but the player they came to watch got injured and missed the game, so they tagged along with us.
 The legs were a little more sluggish than I had hoped for on race morning, but they got better by the time we lined up.

 Hitting some of the trail in my warm-up